Taletex/CoreAAS-based-application/README.md

 	cd aas_webapp
 	http-server -o -p 8081
 	```
-   A new browser tab at the address where the web application is running will open (localhost:8081).
+   A new browser tab at the address where the web application is running will open.

 #### 4. Run the Nodejs Server, OpenPLC Runtime and MongoDB database
 - MongoDB server.
 Execute the mongoDB server previously installed.
   > To enable MongoDB server to be addressed from any IP address (and not only from localhost) go to the installation folder, then bin.
-Open a a terminal and write:
+Open a terminal (using administrator priviledges) and write:
   	```
 	mongod --dbpath ../data --bind_ip 0.0.0.0
 	```